“Hella pizza late at night.

 1. Make sure that you’re not cutting your calories so low that your body isn’t getting the nutrients it needs to function at an optimum level, which leads to food cravings.

 - To lose 1 pound a week, you need a calorie deficit of 3500 calories/week or 500 calories/day.
 The optimal calorie deficit to stimulate fat loss without leaving you feeling hungry and lethargic is 500-700 calories below your baseline if you are within a normal weight range (BMI 18.5-24.9), 700-1000 calories if you are overweight (BMI 25-29.9), and 1,000-1,500 calories if you are obese (BMI ≥30).
-This calorie deficit includes exercise.
-So, if I want to lose 1 lb/week, I can create a caloric deficit of 500 calories/day by burning 300 calories exercising and reducing my caloric intake in food by 200 calories.
+(You can use an online BMI calculator to determine your Body Mass Index.)
+This calorie deficit includes exercise, so you could create a caloric deficit of 500 calories by burning 300 calories exercising and reducing your caloric intake from food by 200 calories.
 It is suggested that women eat at least 1200 calories/day and men eat at least 1800 calories/day.
 Going beyond this will slow your metabolic rate and hinder your weight loss efforts.

 2. Make sure you are eating a healthy, well-balanced breakfast within about an hour of when you wake up.